yagoferrer/marker-spider/README.md

 Adds a listener to react to one of three events.

-@event@ may be @'click'@, @'spiderfy'@ or @'unspiderfy'@.
+`event` may be `'click'`, `'spiderfy'` or `'unspiderfy'`.

-For @'click'@ events, @listenerFunc@ receives one argument: the clicked marker object.
-You'll probably want to use this listener to do something like show a @google.maps.InfoWindow@.
+For `'click'` events, `listenerFunc` receives one argument: the clicked marker object.
+You'll probably want to use this listener to do something like show a `google.maps.InfoWindow`.

-For @'spiderfy'@ or @'unspiderfy'@ events, @listenerFunc@ receives two arguments: first, an array of the markers that were spiderfied or unspiderfied; second, an array of the markers that were not.
+For `'spiderfy'` or `'unspiderfy'` events, `listenerFunc` receives two arguments: first, an array of the markers that were spiderfied or unspiderfied; second, an array of the markers that were not.
 One use for these listeners is to make some distinction between spiderfied and non-spiderfied markers when some markers are spiderfied -- e.g. highlighting those that are spiderfied, or dimming out those that aren't.

 *removeListener(event, listenerFunc)*